Phosphatidylinositol and Related Phosphoinositides

 Although what might be considered normal levels of phosphatidylinositol 4-phosphate are present, the concentrations of phosphatidylinositol 4,5‑bisphosphate and other phosphoinositides are extremely low in plants (10 to 20-fold lower than in mammalian cells), although they are nonetheless required for vital purposes.
 There are differences between cell types, but in Arabidopsis epidermal root cells, PI(4,5)P2 is present at highest concentration in the plasma membrane (apex region) and nucleus, while PI4P slowly distributes between the plasma membrane and Golgi with the highest concentration in the former.
 Multivesicular bodies/late endosomes accumulate both PI(3)P and PI(3,5)P2, and the tonoplasts and autophagosomes contain PI(3)P. How the various metabolites are transported between membranes has yet to be determined, but non-vesicular transport is believed to occur at membrane contact sites, and vesicular transport probably occurs also.

 Highly polarized distributions of phosphoinositides are found within membranes, in general oriented toward the cytosolic leaflet, and they are believed to be organized in nanoclusters together with other lipids and proteins.
-PI(4)P controls the electrostatic state and is involved in cell division as the only phosphoinositide present at the membrane separating two daughter cells, i.e., the cell plate.
+PI(4)P controls the electrostatic state and necessary for cell division as the only phosphoinositide present at the membrane separating two daughter cells, i.e., the cell plate.
 PI(4)P may control the location and activities of many membrane proteins, including those used for development, reproduction, immunity, nutrition and signalling, and it may interact with salicylic acid in the plant immune response.
 Functions are now being discovered for each of the plant phosphoinositides, which are produced rapidly in response to osmotic, salt and heat stress, and it has become evident that a continuous turnover is essential for cell growth and development and for the operation of guard cells.
 In the nucleus, proteins have been identified that bind to phosphoinositides via the acyl chains, leaving the head group exposed for enzymatic modifications and signal transduction.

-Scottish thistlePhosphoinositides are of great importance in microdomains at the tip of growing tissues such as the shoot apical meristem, pollen tubes and root hairs where phosphatidylinositol 4,5-bisphosphate is required for stem cell maintenance and organogenesis.
+Scottish thistlePhosphoinositides are of great importance in microdomains at the tip of growing tissues such as the shoot apical meristem, pollen tubes and root hairs where PI(4,5)P2 is used for stem cell maintenance and organogenesis.
 In the plasma membrane, it is enriched in the detergent-resistant component commonly equated with 'rafts'.
-Although its concentration is low, PI(4,5)P2 has been shown to be involved in signalling by binding to many different target proteins, which have characteristic binding domains.
-Together with phosphatidic acid, PI(4,5)P2 regulates a number of actin-binding proteins, and these in turn control the operation of the actin cytoskeleton and microtubules, which are required for plant growth, the movement of subcellular organelles, cell division and differentiation, and plant defence.
-In addition, this lipid exerts a control over ion channels, ATPases and phospholipase C-mediated lipid degradation and the production of further second messengers.
+Although its concentration is low, PI(4,5)P2 has been shown to be a component of signalling mechanisms by binding to many different target proteins, which have characteristic binding domains.
+Together with phosphatidic acid, PI(4,5)P2 regulates a number of actin-binding proteins, and these in turn control the operation of the actin cytoskeleton and microtubules, which have a role in plant growth, the movement of subcellular organelles, cell division and differentiation, and plant defence.
+In addition, this lipid exerts a control over ion channels, ATPases and phospholipase C-mediated lipid degradation, and the production of further second messengers.
 It is a factor in both clathrin-mediated endocytosis and in exocytosis.
 The efficiency of many of the interactions may be dependent on the fatty acid composition of the lipid and the activity of phosphatidylinositol 4‑phosphate 5-kinase.

 As in animals, phosphoinositides have a role in endosomal sorting but through the central vacuole, a lytic and storage organelle in plants.
 Phosphatidylinositol 3,5-bisphosphate is the least abundant of the phosphoinositides, but it is a crucial lipid for membrane trafficking systems.
 The PI to PI(3)P to PI(3,5)P2 cascade, the second step with a kinase designated FAB1, is required for endosomal sorting events leading to membrane protein degradation or retrieval, vacuolar morphogenesis and autophagy.
-PI(3,5)P2 is involved in stomatal closure and the growth of root hairs, and it is induced in salt stress.
+PI(3,5)P2 has a role in stomatal closure and the growth of root hairs, and it is induced in salt stress.

-Although it is not certain whether phosphatidylinositol is itself a substrate in vivo, many different enzymes of the phospholipase C type specific for polyphosphoinositides have been isolated from higher plants; they are activated by Ca2+ and unlike their mammalian counterparts, they are not regulated by G proteins.
+Although it is not certain whether phosphatidylinositol is itself a substrate in vivo, many different enzymes of the phospholipase C type specific for polyphosphoinositides have been isolated from higher plants; they are activated by Ca2+ and unlike their mammalian counterparts, they are not regulated by G‑proteins.
 Less is known of the metabolism of the water-soluble inositol phosphates produced in comparison to animals, and plants appear to lack a receptor for inositol 1,4,5-trisphosphate (IP3), although it is the most abundant metabolite of this type and is reported to induce release of calcium ions to trigger stomatal closure.
 However, there is increasing evidence for lipid signalling mediated by phospholipase C in abiotic stress tolerance and development in plants.
 There is a general if contested belief that inositol hexakisphosphate (phytic acid or IP6), produced at least in part by sequential phosphorylation of inositol 1,4,5-trisphosphate, is more relevant as a cellular messenger in plants and mobilizes an endomembrane store of calcium ions.
 Inositol-1,2,4,5,6-pentakisphosphate (IP5) is a structural co-factor of the jasmonic acid receptor coronatine insensitive 1, linking phosphoinositide signalling with phytohormone-controlled pathways.

 Phosphoinositides are part of the defence mechanisms against biotic stresses, especially in plant immunity in relation to bacterial, fungal and viral infections.
-While they are believed to mediate defensive signalling, they can promote pathogen effector entry into host cells and have been implicated in viral replication.
+While they are believed to mediate defensive signalling, they can promote pathogen entry into host cells and have been implicated in viral replication.

 In plants in contrast to animals, diacylglycerols, the other product of phospholipase C hydrolysis of phosphoinositides, are rapidly converted to phosphatidic acid by diacylglycerol kinases and have not been considered relevant to signal transduction.
 Plants lack protein kinase C, but they do have proteins with related properties that appear to be influenced by diacylglycerols.
 Via the action of phospholipase D, inositol phospholipids are a further source of phosphatidic acid, which is a well-characterized signalling molecule in plants, especially in defence.